-Join Annette Jordan at the Nebraska Zen Center for this one-day introductory workshop based on the 8-week training program developed by Kristin Neff and Christopher Germer and supported by the University of California San Diego (UCSD) Center for Mindful Self-Compassion.
-The workshop is designed to provide an introduction to MSC and a sampling of its core components, meditations, and practices.
+Join Annette Jordan at the Nebraska Zen Center for this eight-week training program developed by Kristin Neff and Christopher Germer and supported by the University of California San Diego (UCSD) Center for Mindful Self-Compassion.
+The program is designed to provide an in-depth experience of MSC and includes its core components, meditations, and practices.

 Self-compassion can be learned by anyone, even those who didn't receive enough affection in childhood or who feel uncomfortable when they are good to themselves.
 It's a courageous attitude that stands up to harm, including the harm that we unwittingly inflict on ourselves.
 Self-compassion provides emotional strength and resilience, allowing us to admit our shortcomings, motivate ourselves with kindness, forgive ourselves when needed, relate wholeheartedly to others, and be more authentically ourselves.